Joint Entrance Examination (Advanced) 2021

 Earlier admission at IITs

-- A candidate should NOT have been admitted in an IIT (irrespective of whether or not he/she continued in the program) OR accepted the IIT seat by reporting at a reporting centre in the past.
+- A candidate must NOT have been admitted to an IIT (irrespective of whether or not they continued in the program) or accepted an IIT seat by reporting online or at a reporting center in the past.

-- The candidates whose admission at IITs was cancelled after joining any IIT are also NOT eligible.
+- Candidates whose admission to IITs was cancelled after joining any IIT are also NOT eligible.

-- Candidates who have been admitted to a preparatory course in any of the IITs for the first time in 2020 can appear in JEE (Advanced) 2021.
+- Candidates who have been admitted to a preparatory course at any of the IITs for the first time in 2024 are eligible to appear for JEE (Advanced) 2025.

-- The candidates who paid seat acceptance fee in 2020 but (i) did not report at any reporting centre, OR (ii) withdrew before the last round of seat allotment, OR (iii) had their seat cancelled (for whatever reason) before the last round of seat allotment for IITs, during the joint seat allocation in 2020 are eligible.
+- Candidates who were allocated a seat in an IIT through JoSAA 2024 but (i) did not report online or at any reporting center, (ii) withdrew before the last round of seat allotment, or (iii) had their seat cancelled (for any reason) before the last round of seat allotment, are eligible.

 Syllabus